CCSP Domain 4: Cloud Application Security [updated 2022]

 - Third-party administrator challenges

-4.2 Describe the secure software development lifecycle process
+4.2 Describe the secure software development life cycle (SSDLC) process

-Candidates will need to understand the phases under the Secure Software Development Lifecycle (SSDLC), which includes security-focused steps which allow security by design.
+Candidates need to understand the phases under the SSDLC, which include security-focused steps that allow security by design.

-The following phases are common across the various models of SDLCs such as Waterfall, Agile, Development and Operations (DevOps) etc.:
+The following phases are common across the various models of SDLCs, such as Waterfall, Agile, Development and Operations (DevOps):